Iron fertilization: Efficiency and concerns

+Iron fertilisation can trigger expansive phytoplankton blooms, which, as they decompose, could create hypoxic or anoxic zones in the ocean, posing severe risks to marine life and biodiversity.
+In some cases, iron fertilisation has been linked to harmful algal blooms, which can produce toxins detrimental to marine organisms and humans.
+For example, trials in the Southern Ocean, including the SOFeX experiments, demonstrated that iron fertilisation can lead to the rapid growth of harmful algae, with potential consequences for local ecosystems and food chains.

+In addition to ecological concerns, there are challenges related to the effectiveness and long-term stability of carbon sequestration through iron fertilisation.
+While phytoplankton can capture CO_{2} and sink to the ocean floor, a significant portion of this carbon may eventually be released back into the atmosphere due to various oceanic processes, diminishing the technique's long-term effectiveness.
+Recent research indicates that the success of carbon sequestration is highly variable, influenced by factors such as ocean currents and temperature.
+Feedback mechanisms, such as alterations in the ocean's biogeochemical cycles or changes in marine species populations, may weaken the overall effectiveness of iron fertilisation as a climate change mitigation strategy.

 Methods

 There are two ways of performing artificial iron fertilization: ship based direct into the ocean and atmospheric deployment.

 Ship based deployment

 Trials of ocean fertilization using iron sulphate added directly to the surface water from ships are described in detail in the experiment section below.

 Atmospheric sourcing

 Iron-rich dust rising into the atmosphere is a primary source of ocean iron fertilization.
 For example, wind blown dust from the Sahara desert fertilizes the Atlantic Ocean and the Amazon rainforest.
 The naturally occurring iron oxide in atmospheric dust reacts with hydrogen chloride from sea spray to produce iron chloride, which degrades methane and other greenhouse gases, brightens clouds and eventually falls with the rain in low concentration across a wide area of the globe.
 Unlike ship based deployment, no trials have been performed of increasing the natural level of atmospheric iron.
 Expanding this atmospheric source of iron could complement ship-based deployment.

 One proposal is to boost the atmospheric iron level with iron salt aerosol.
 Iron(III) chloride added to the troposphere could increase natural cooling effects including methane removal, cloud brightening and ocean fertilization, helping to prevent or reverse global warming.